List of A Song of Ice and Fire characters: Syrio Forel

 Syrio Forel is the former First Sword of Braavos and a master of the Braavosi fighting style known as "water dancing".
 He instructs Arya in the ways of fencing.
-When the Lannisters send their guards to capture Arya, Syrio is killed by Meryn Trant, but not before Syrio dispatches all of the Lannister soldiers with no more than a wooden teaching sword, shattering knee caps and stabbing out eyes, so that Arya can escape.
+When the Lannisters send their guards to capture Arya, Syrio is killed by Meryn Trant, but not before Syrio dispatches all of the Lannister soldiers with no more than a wooden teaching sword, shattering kneecaps and stabbing out eyes, so that Arya can escape.

 Thoros of Myr

 Thoros is a red priest of R'hllor from the city of Myr.
 Before the events of the series, he was sent to King's Landing to convert King Aerys II Targaryen into a follower of R'hllor.
 He was unsuccessful and began to question his faith.
 When Robert Baratheon became king, Thoros became a frequent drinking companion of Robert's.
 He is a formidable fighter known for using a flaming sword.
 In A Game of Thrones, he is sent with Beric Dondarrion to arrest Gregor Clegane.
 When Dondarrion is killed, Thoros inadvertently resurrects him during the funeral service.
 By A Storm of Swords, the two had founded a band of outlaws called the Brotherhood Without Banners to stop the raiders ravaging the Riverlands.
 Thoros is continually able to resurrect Dondarrion whenever he is killed.
 When Lady Stoneheart takes leadership of the Brotherhood in A Feast for Crows, he does not dispute her, although he disapproves of her motives and methods.